-The former Participating Provider must accept the Claims Administrator's Allowable Amount plus Cost Share as payment in full for your ongoing care.
-Once your request is authorized, you may continue to see the Non-Participating Provider at the Participating Provider Cost Share for:
+Under Federal law, the former Participating Provider must accept the Claims Administrator's Allowable Amount as payment in full for the first 90 days of your ongoing care.
+Once the provider accepts and your request is authorized, you may continue to see the former Participating Provider at the Participating Provider Cost Share.